 Plugs Drop Out of the Outlets

-If a plug drops out from an outlet, that the outlet is not working.
+If a plug drops out from an outlet, the outlet is not working.
 Fire can break out if the plugs remain half inside.
 Fire at home can be avoided by replacing faulty outlets.

 Heat Discoloring the Outlet:

 Replacing electrical outlets is critical if the wall gets stained.
-It is a sign that the outlet is either not installed correctly or it is burnt.
+It is a sign that the outlet is either not installed correctly or burnt.
 When a short happens, a plastic that encompasses the repository melts and might lead to a fire.